-We have used the U.S. presidential elections of 2004 and 2008 to illustrate this process and have found a number of nonobvious trends, mainly focusing on the 2008 campaign between Barack Obama and John McCain: (1) Although demographic subgroups are often described as monolithic aggregates-especially when it comes to ethnicity-they are in fact quite diverse when broken down by other characteristics like income and education.
+it comes to ethnicity-they are in fact quite diverse when broken down by other characteristics like income and education.
 (2) States as a whole essentially display a "homogeneous swing" between elections, but demographic subgroups within those states show more variability.
-(3) The Obama coalition was weakened by older, white low-income voters who moved away from him in the election, foreshadowing the difficulty he had convincing this group to support his health care initiatives in 2009 and beyond.
+(3) The Obama coalition was weakened by older white low income voters who moved away from him in the election, foreshadowing the difficulty he had convincing this group to support his health care initiatives in 2009 and 2010.
 (4) Despite media reports to the contrary, there was not a substantial turnout swing among young white voters; in fact, most of the increase in turnout came from African Americans and other young minorities.
 Lastly, (5) despite modest increases, turnout among young white people and among Hispanics is still low in comparison to other demographic groups.

-Through this article, our focus has been both introductory and descriptive: introductory because we have provided inferences for a relatively small number of demographic/geographic combinations, and descriptive because we have only briefly touched on substantive topics as illustrations, while intentionally avoiding deep causal questions.
+Through this paper, our focus has been both introductory and descriptive: introductory because we have provided inferences for a relatively small number of demographic/geographic combinations, and descriptive because we have only briefly touched on substantive topics as illustrations, while intentionally avoiding deep causal questions.
 Although these methods can certainly be used in conjunction with other tools of causal inference, the purely observational data are inappropriate for that task.
 We have also ignored issue opinion entirely.
-10 Still, given the uncertainties surrounding demographic voting trends and their interaction with state-to-state variation, we feel these methods can be used to derive better survey estimates and set up a firm foundation for future researchers to study fundamental questions using the best possible data.
+Still, given the uncertainties surrounding demographic voting trends and their interaction with state-to-state variation, we feel these methods can be used to derive better survey estimates and set up a firm foundation for future researchers to study fundamental questions using the best possible data.